-Type of product/service Nature, timing of satisfaction of performance obligations, significant payment terms Storage of stem cells Nature of service is long-term safekeeping of biological materials comprising stem cells concentrate.
+Type of product/service Nature, timing of satisfaction of performance obligations, significant payment terms Rendering of services (except storage of stem cells and long term contracts described below) Sales of services are recognised at point in time in which the services are rendered by reference to completion of the actual service provided.
+Payments from patients for agreements are usually fully prepaid, one-off services are paid right after the service is rendered.
+Mandatory Health Insurance (MHI), insurance and other companies usually pay in up to two months after the services are provided.
+Sales of goods Sales of goods are recognised when control over the goods has been transferred to the customer, which is usually when the Group has sold or delivered goods to the customer, the customer has accepted the goods and collectability of the related receivable is reasonably assured.
+The payments are usually made at the moment of sale.
+Storage of stem cells Nature of service is long-term safekeeping of biological materials comprising stem cells concentrate.
 Standard terms of contract include predetermined period of contract from 1 to 30 years paid in advance by the customer in full amount.
 Revenue from contract consists of two parts - revenue from blood collection and stem cells isolation (charged and recognised at the moment of the appropriate services rendered) and revenue from storage of stem cells.
 Revenue from storage is accrued monthly during the whole period of contract.
 Rendering of services (long-term contracts) Long-term contracts for offering medical services that last from 1 to 5 years with performance obligations satisfied via passage of time.
 Payments from legal entities are usually fully prepaid.
 Revenue is accrued monthly during the whole period of contract.